-Although heat is part of the name, you can use a heat pump for cooling.
-It works by transferring heat instead of generating it (the way a furnace does) which is why it can be used as a heating and cooling system.
-It's true that heat pumps can be very efficient, but most air conditioners are about equal in terms of their efficiency.
-Just compare these two high quality units from Lennox.
+Although heat is in the name, you can use a heat pump for cooling.
+It works by moving heat instead of creating it (unlike furnaces) which is why it also is used as a heating and cooling unit.
+It's true that heat pumps can be very efficient, but most air conditioners are about equal in terms of energy efficiency.
+Just compare these two high quality systems from Lennox.

 XC25 Air Conditioner

 up to 26 SEER